ThirdAILabs/PRISM/local_setup/README.md

 # License for PRISM, this should be a keygen license with the Full Access and Prism entitlements.
 PRISM_LICENSE="prism license key"

-# Work dir for worker, will store ndbs and caches etc.
+# Work dir for worker, will store caches and intermediate files etc.
 WORK_DIR="any empty directory"

-# Path to load data to construct ndbs for author flaggers(update the following path from prism/data)
+# Path to load data to construct search indexes for author flaggers(update the following path from prism/data)
 UNIVERSITY_DATA="<path to PRISM/data/university_webpages.json>"
 DOC_DATA="<path to PRISM/data/doc_and_press_releases.json>"
 AUX_DATA="<path to PRISM/data/auxiliary_webpages.json>"